sourcegraph/checkup/README.md

 - providers: the json config field `provider` was renamed to `type` for consistency,
 - notifiers: the json config field `name` was renamed to `type` for consistency,
 - sql: by default the sqlite storage engine is disabled (needs build with `-tags sql` to enable),
+- sql: storage engine is deprecated in favor of new storage engines postgres, mysql, sqlite3
+- mailgun: the `to` parameter now takes a list of e-mail addresses (was a single recipient)

 If you want to build the latest version, it's best to run:

-- `make build` - builds checkup without sql support,
+- `make build` - builds checkup with mysql and postgresql support,
-- `make build-sql` - builds checkup with pgsql/sqlite;
+- `make build-sqlite3` - builds checkup with additional sqlite3 support

 The resulting binary will be placed into `builds/checkup`.